sam-vasquez/sam-vasquez.github.io/_pages/writing.md

 [Index](/notes/)

 They are uploaded here for convenience of reference, but they were originally written in [Obsidian](https://obsidian.md).
 It would be more natural to view these notes and their connections through an Obsidian vault.
-A copy of my Obsidian vault can be found [here](https://github.com/sam-vasquez/Physics-Obsidian-Vault).
+A copy of my Obsidian vault can be found here: TODO